Answers to some of the frequently asked questions that members of the public and volunteers ask:

 Q: Does the track need to be replaced to meet new health & safety standards?

 A: After detailed inspections, we can confirm that the track in it’s entirety does not need to be replaced.
-There was some degredation to the track which is located on the bridge and exposed to the elements, but this has now been replaced.
+There was some degredation to the track which is located on the bridge and exposed to the elements, but this has now been replaced and ongoing maintenance will be undertaken.

 Q: Does the railway need to be fenced in?